A recent post from a mom in an unschooling facebook community struck a chord with me.

 First sitting with the feelings is important.
 To let yourself feel and explore what is going on for you.
 Maybe with journaling or meditation.
-When ready, I tried to switch the focus from lack – what was missing or not happening – to look at very broadly and wholistically at what learning was happening.
+When ready, I tried to switch the focus from lack – what was missing or not happening – to look very broadly and holistically at what learning was happening.

 - Make a list of all that we were doing, learning, accomplishing.
-Sometimes we decided wanted to share this information in some way.
+Sometimes we decided to share this information in some way.
 For a few years, we wrote a monthly newsletter about our learning adventures.

 - Change things up.
 Switch up the normal routine and explore something new.

 - Focus on creating and completing, even tiny little things in order to have that feeling of internal and external accomplishment.
 Notice and appreciate what was done, learned, created — today, this morning, this hour.

 - Move.
 Physically move, dance, walk, just move.
 Literally get the energy moving.

 - Go outside.
 Let nature open and stimulate the senses and ground us as part of the beauty that is bigger than ourselves.

 - Take the focus off proving learning to meet someone else’s values, and reconnect with our values for living and learning.